Sanitation in ancient Rome: Public latrines

 The latrines (public toilets) are the best-preserved feature at Housesteads Roman Fort on Hadrian's Wall.
 The soldiers sat on wooden boards with holes, which covered one big trench.
 Water ran in a big ditch at the soldiers' feet.

 In general, poorer residents used pots that they were supposed to empty into the sewer, or visited public latrines.
-Public latrines date back to the 2nd century BC.
+Public latrines date back to the 2nd century BCE.
 Whether intentionally or not, they became places to socialise.
 Long bench-like seats with keyhole-shaped openings cut in rows offered little privacy.
 Some latrines were free, for others small charges were made.

 Double latrine at the Roman ruins of Timgad in Algeria.

 According to Lord Amulree, the site where Julius Caesar was assassinated, the Hall of Curia in the Theatre of Pompey, was turned into a public latrine because of the dishonor it had witnessed.
 The sewer system, like a little stream or river, ran beneath it, carrying the waste away to the Cloaca Maxima.

 The Romans recycled public bath waste water by using it as part of the flow that flushed the latrines.
 Terra cotta piping was used in the plumbing that carried waste water from homes.
 The Romans were the first to seal pipes in concrete to resist the high water pressures developed in siphons and elsewhere.
-Beginning around the 5th century BC, aediles, among their other functions, supervised the sanitary systems.
+Beginning around the 5th century BCE, aediles, among their other functions, supervised the sanitary systems.
 They were also responsible for the efficiency of the drainage and sewage systems, the cleansing of the streets, prevention of foul smells, and general oversight of baths.

-In the first century AD, the Roman sewage system was very efficient.
+In the first century CE, the Roman sewage system was very efficient.
 In his Natural History, Pliny remarked that of all the things Romans had accomplished, the sewers were "the most noteworthy things of all".

+After defecating in the latrine, users would use a xylospongium (though newer research suggests it was a toilet brush) to wipe their butt.